fxbriol/fxbriol.github.io/_pages/supervision.md

 ## PhD Students

 ***[Update: The deadline for applications for the 2025/2026 has now passed.
-If you have a position on the Martingale navigator programme or the CCMI CDT programme, feel free to get in touch if you would like to work with me.
-Otherwise, I will be considering PhD applicants for 2026/2027 from Autumn 2025 onwards.]***
+I will be considering PhD applicants for 2026/2027 from Autumn 2025 onwards.]***

 **What I am looking for:**
 I am particularly interested in hearing from potential PhD students with a strong mathematical background and/or strong programming abilities.
 Typical students in my group have achieved high grades in mathematics, statistics or computer science undergraduate and MSc programmes, and have previous research experience through a research thesis or summer research placements.
 I am also very happy to consider applicants with experience in industry.
 Beyond mathematical background and programming abilities, what I value most is students who are driven and passionate about their work.